blurpy/8-bit-computer/hardware.md

 * LEDs
   * 4x 7-segment LED: for showing a binary value in decimal.
 * Control lines
-  * OI: store an 8-bit value from the bus in the register, on the next clock tick.
+  * OI: store an 8-bit value from the bus into the register, on the next clock tick.
   * O-: enable signed mode.
 This line is not in use in any of the current instructions.